BWICompanies/bwi_app/README.md

 # To update version
 Edit the pubspec.yaml file with vscode and edit the project build settings in xcode. ie. Major/breaking . newfeatures . bugfixes.
+Or can find and replace the version number which will edit the file: /ios/Runner.xcodeproj/project.pbxproj

 # For making iphone screenshots open simulator and open these sizes and hit debug in VS code
 6.9 iPhone 16 Pro Max